0x62b/YetAnotherUSBHub/README.md

 A 4-port low cost USB 2.0 hub with upstream USB-C and downstream USB-A x2, USB-C, and microSD.

 ## Motivation
+This is not meant to be a commercially viable or even usefully viable project for most people; I made this project mainly to learn about how to use USB and microSD, routing differential pairs, etc. This was a fun project, not a thing that you would probably want to be using.

 ## Repo Structure
 `cad`: CAD files\